Is This Program For You?

-- analysing spatial problems with dedicated scientific methods;
+- analyzing spatial problems with dedicated scientific methods;

 - applying innovative knowledge and theories to come up with appropriate solutions;

-- evaluating and prioritising alternative spatial development options;
+- evaluating and prioritizing alternative spatial development options;

 - governance and management of cities.